◂ home

 // session :: wavelength.operationstransmit

-The domain and deployment setup are intentionally boring.
-The interesting parts are inside the app boundary: how content is loaded, how agent-authored data enters, and how the site degrades when a local machine is missing production services.
+The deployment is deliberately boring.
+The interesting parts are inside the app boundary — how content loads, how agent-authored data enters, and how the site stays useful when a machine is missing the production services.

 Local development